chen-assert/cccbd_web/Document/01_system_draft.md

 ## 2.1 What does the system do

-The system constructs an on-line platform for Hibernia-Sino Travel Insurance Company, which reduct the work-flow from dated desktop software systems to the cloud and develops on-line user interface for operations of customers and employees.
+The system constructs an online platform for Hibernia-Sino Travel Insurance Company, which reduce the work-flow from dated desktop software systems to the cloud and develops online user interface for operations of customers and employees.
 This allows customers to update their details, check all policies, register claims on-line and so on.
 The system can also work on multiple platforms applying different kinds of language with good security, reliability and ease of use.

 ## 2.2 The plan of the system

-Firstly, we design and work out 4 work packages and each group member is package manager of different package.
-After discussion, we generally determine the gantt chart for the system which presents the divided work we should finish each week as planned.
+Firstly, we design and work out 4 work packages and each group member is package manager of a different package.
+After discussion, we generally determine the Gantt chart for the system which presents the divided work we should finish each week as planned.

-As for PC desktop terminal, we plan to construct the framework of cloud end and databases first, and make web pages for login interface and register etc at the same time.
-Then, after finishing correct connection of front end and back end, we do the elementary functional construction---Lost baggage claim processing.
+As for PC desktop terminal, we plan to construct the framework of cloud end and databases first and make web pages for login interface and register etc at the same time.
+Then, after finishing the correct connection of the front end and back end, we do the elementary functional construction---Lost baggage claim processing.
 After that, we will add more functions like purchasing policies, check policies, changing language and so on.
-At last, we will do some testing and enhance the security.
+At last, we will do some testing and enhance security.

 As for the packing project, we decide to use Electron for cross-platform presentation.